 As your librarian, I'm here to help you succeed in your systematic review project, and specifically to coach you through your search process.

-This guide is designed to introduce you to some important concepts and skills for systematic review searching.
-You'll want to go through all the content in each section in order to be prepared to do an effective initial search.
+This guide is designed to introduce you to some important concepts and skills for systematic searching.
+You'll want to work through the content sequentially to be prepared to do an effective initial search.

 Once you've viewed and engaged with all the materials, and you've done some searching on your own, you'll be able to book your research consultation with me.

-If you have questions as you work through this guide, don't hesitate to email or chat with me using the widgets below my photo.
+If you have questions as you work through this guide, don't hesitate to contact me.
 Good luck with your research, and I'm looking forward to working with you!

 Accessing library resources from off-campus: